Lainger/host-happy-hugo/content/blog/what-to-do-when-airbnb-denies-your-host-guarantee-claim.md

 ---
-title: "How to become acreative designer"
+title: "What to do when AirBnB denies your Host Guarantee claim"
 date: 2020-07-13T12:49:27+06:00
-featureImage: images/allpost/allPost-9.jpg
+featureImage: images/allpost/allPost-3.jpg
 postImage: images/single-blog/feature-image.jpg
 ---